 Shortly after Paul left Galatia, Jewish-Christian teachers arrived who taught the need to observe God's law, both to be accepted by God and to be sanctified and become mature.
 They argued that Paul's approach to sanctification by the Spirit would lead to lawlessness and sin.

-Paul responded (5:5, 16-26) that, just as God accounts us as righteous by faith, so also he makes us righteous by faith, through the working of the Spirit.
+Paul responded (Galatians 5:5-26) that, just as God accounts us as righteous by faith, so also he makes us righteous by faith, through the working of the Spirit.
 Those who rely on the Spirit and follow his leading will not sin - God's Spirit will never lead people to sin.

 The law cannot ameliorate our condition (see "The Limitations of Law" at Rom 7:1-25, p.
 1905).
-But when the Holy Spirit guides and controls us, he changes our hearts and guides us to do the things that please God (5:22-23; Rom 8:5-14).
+But when the Holy Spirit guides and controls us, he changes our hearts and guides us to do the things that please God (Galatians 5:22-23; Romans 8:5-14).
 God's Spirit guides his people to fulfill his law in its true sense and intent.
-But fulfillment of the law is not the goal or focus - the law is just our guardian (3:24-25).
+But fulfillment of the law is not the goal or focus - the law is just our guardian (Galatians 3:24-25).
 The focus is on trusting God, relying on the Spirit, and loving others.
 God's Spirit gives us the will and the power to do these things and please God (see also "The Holy Spirit's work" at 1 Cor 12:1-11, p.
 1945).

 The Bible has always been alive, breathing truth into God's people throughout history.
 The NLT Study Bible captures that vitality, presenting God's Word with critical insights and features that evoke the "you are there" quality of the original texts.
 This fresh perspective is the fruit of 7 years' work by 48 renowned scholars whose goal was to craft a Bible that bridges time and culture and ignites a fresh spark of understanding in today's readers.
 Featuring the clear and accurate New Living Translation, the NLT Study Bible goes beyond textual notations and personal application to illuminate the meaning of the text in its historical and literary context.
 Engage in serious study that reaches your heart, soul, and mind!